Morpheuslabs-io/neo-sample-python-sc/README.md

 neo>
 ```

-It means we have connected to the private network.
-Wait for a while for the neo-python client in the terminal to sync, you can check synching status by using the command
+It means that we have connected to the private network.
+Wait for a while for the neo-python client in the terminal to sync the blocks from the private network.
+You can check synching status by using the command

 `show state`